New Patients & Emergency

 The most common type of sedation is nitrous oxide, also known as laughing gas.
 It’s delivered using a mask, and it provides patients with a feeling of giddiness and euphoria, with minimal side effects.
 It wears off after about 5 minutes, and does not affect your ability to drive, so this is typically the best choice for many folks with dental anxiety.

+Oral sedation is also available.
+This pill-based form of sedation is prescribed to you by Dr. Green, and taken about an hour before your procedure.
+Usually, you’ll be given a drug like Valium or Halcion.
 These drugs reduce your level of consciousness, to such an extent that you may even fall asleep during your procedure.
 The primary drawback of this is that you cannot drive after your procedure.